is now available! Read about the new features and fixes from September.

 If you don't have Visual Studio Code installed, go to the Download page.
 You can find platform specific setup instructions at Running VS Code on Linux, macOS, and Windows.

 Prefer a video?
-You can watch a recent Microsoft Build talk Visual Studio Code tips and tricks, which describes 20 tips and tricks for working productively with VS Code.
+You can watch the VS Code Day talks Visual Studio Code tips and tricks or Elevate your VS Code experience.

 Basics